Myopia and pathological myopia

 For vision to be clear, light entering your eye needs to be focused accurately on your retina.
 Light entering your eye is first focused by the cornea and then finely focused by the lens.
 Ideally, when light enters your eye, this focusing system should makes sure that when light enters your eye, it is sharply in focus as it reaches the retina.
 This will mean that you see everything in focus without any blurriness.

 However, if someone has a focusing or “refractive” error, light is not focused correctly onto the back of the eye and vision is not clear.

 In people with myopia, the light entering the eye comes to a focus point before it reaches your retina.
 This makes vision blurry and is caused by the eyeball being too long or the cornea (the clear window at the front of the eye) being more steeply curved.

-People with myopia need a glasses prescription with a minus lens to correct their vision.
-This lens reduces the bending of the light by the eye, focusing light onto the retina, rather than before it, to produce a sharp clear image.
+People with myopia require a prescription for glasses or contact lenses with a minus lens power to correct their vision.
+This lens reduces the excessive bending of light by the eye, thereby focusing it onto the retina rather than infront of it, to produce a sharp clear image.